arabcoders/watchstate/README.md

 * On demand.
 * Webhooks.

+> [!NOTE]
-**Note**: Even if all your backends support webhooks, you should keep import task enabled.
-This help keep healthy relationship. and pick up any missed events.
+> Even if all your backends support webhooks, you should keep import task enabled.
+This help keep healthy relationship.
+> and pick up any missed events.

 ---